 About

 I completed my PhD in AI & Computational Neuroscience in 2024, followed by a role as a Computational Biologist at an immuno-oncology startup in Stockholm.
-While I loved the experience, I believe there are rare moments in life when you can take a leap - so I’ve decided to start my own venture.
-Stay tuned! 🚀
+I'm now building something cool - stay tuned! 🚀

 Work Experience